-Engineering Tripos Part IIB, 4F12: Computer Vision, 2020-21
+Engineering Tripos Part IIB, 4F12: Computer Vision, 2021-22

 Module Leader

 Dr I Budvytis [1]

 Lecturers

-Prof R Cipolla, Dr I Budvytis [2]
+Dr I Budvytis, Dr S Albanie [2]

 Timing and Structure

 Michaelmas term.
 16 lectures (including 3 examples classes).
 Assessment: 100% exam

 Aims

 The aims of the course are to:

 - introduce the principles, models and applications of computer vision. - cover image structure, projection, stereo vision, structure from motion and object detection and recognition. - give case studies of industrial (robotic) applications of computer vision, including visual navigation for autonomous robots, robot hand-eye coordination and novel man-machine interfaces.
 Objectives As specific objectives, by the end of the course students should be able to: - design feature detectors to detect, localise and track image features. - model perspective image formation and calibrate single and multiple camera systems. - recover 3D position and shape information from arbitrary viewpoints; - appreciate the problems in finding corresponding features in different viewpoints. - analyse visual motion to recover scene structure and viewer motion, and understand how this information can be used in navigation; - understand how simple object recognition systems can be designed so that they are independent of lighting and camera viewpoint. - appreciate the commerical and industrial potential of computer vision but understand the limitations of current methods.
-Content • Introduction (1L) Computer vision: what is it, why study it and how?
+Content • Introduction (1L) Computer vision: what is it, why study it and how ?
 The eye and the camera, vision as an information processing task.
-A geometrical framework for vision.
+Geometrical and statistical frameworks for vision.
 3D interpretation of 2D images.
 Applications. • Image structure (3L) Image intensities and structure: edges, corners and blobs.
-Edge detection, the aperture problem.
-Corner and blob detection.
-Contour extraction using B-spline snakes.
-Texture.
-Feature descriptors and matching. • Projection (3L) Engineering Tripos Part IIB, 4F12: Computer Vision, 2020-21 Published on CUED undergraduate teaching site (https://teaching25-26.eng.cam.ac.uk) Orthographic projection.
+Edge detection, the aperture problem and corner detection.
+Image pyramids, blob detection with band-pass filtering.
+The SIFT feature descriptor for matching.
+Characterising textures. • Projection (3L) Orthographic projection.
 Planar perspective projection.
 Vanishing points and lines.
 Projection matrix, homogeneous coordinates.
 Camera calibration, recovery of world position.
 Weak perspective and the affine camera.
-Projective invariants. • Stereo vision and Structure from Motion (3L) Epipolar geometry and the essential matrix.
-Recovery of depth.
+Projective invariants. • Stereo vision and Structure from Motion (2L) Epipolar geometry and the essential matrix.
+Recovery of depth by triangulation.
 Uncalibrated cameras and the fundamental matrix.
 The correspondence problem.
 Structure from motion.
-3D shape from multiple view stereo. • Object detection and recognition (3L) Basic architectures for deep learning in computer vision.
+3D shape examples from multiple view stereo. - Deep Learning for Computer Vision (4L) Basic architectures for deep learning in computer vision.
 Object detection, classification and semantic segmentation.
 Object recognition, feature embedding and metric learning.
-Reconstruction, localisation and structured deep learning. • Example classes (3L) Discussion of examples papers and past examination papers.
+Transformers, scaling laws for computer vision, neural architecture search.
+Self-supervised learning and pseudo-labelling. - Example classes (3L) Discussion of examples papers and past examination papers.
 Booklists Please refer to the Booklist for Part IIB Courses for references to this module, this can be found on the associated Moodle course.
 Examination Guidelines Please refer to Form & conduct of the examinations [3].
 UK-SPEC This syllabus contributes to the following areas of the UK-SPEC [4] standard: Toggle display of UK-SPEC areas.